fireproof-storage/fp-website/posts/from-mlops-to-point-of-sale-merkle-proofs-and-data-locality.md

 The immutable nature of Prolly Trees bestows them with several distinctive benefits.
 First, they offer impeccable versioning capabilities.
 Each version of the data remains intact and accessible, serving as a detailed and reliable history of data changes over time.

 Second, the Prolly Tree excels in concurrency management.
 Multiple operations can be performed concurrently without the risk of data conflicts or inconsistencies, making it an excellent choice for collaborative environments.
-Each operation is a function from the previous root to the new root, and merges are cheap, so you can bring together multiple trees into a single query at runtime.
+Each operation is a function from the previous root to the new root, and merges are cheap so that you can bring together multiple trees into a single query at runtime.

 Lastly, in the event of a crash, recovery is straightforward.
 Since each operation results in a new tree version, you can quickly revert to the previous stable state without data loss.